antoine-crettenand/odysseus/README.md

 A comprehensive Python tool for discovering and downloading music from various sources with proper metadata handling.

+## ⚠️ Legal Disclaimer

+**IMPORTANT:** This software is provided for educational and personal use only.
+Users are responsible for ensuring that their use of this tool complies with all applicable laws and regulations in their jurisdiction, including but not limited to:

+- Copyright laws
+- Terms of service of third-party platforms (YouTube, Spotify, etc.)
+- Intellectual property rights

+**The authors and contributors of this software:**
+- Do not condone or encourage copyright infringement
+- Are not responsible for any misuse of this software
+- Do not guarantee that downloaded content is legal in your jurisdiction
+- Recommend using this tool only for content you have the legal right to download

+**By using this software, you agree to:**
+- Use it only for legally obtained content
+- Respect the intellectual property rights of content creators
+- Comply with all applicable laws and regulations
+- Accept full responsibility for your use of this software

+The developers of this project are not liable for any legal consequences resulting from the use or misuse of this software.

 ## 🚀 Usage

 ### First Time Setup